 The Reading program prepares reading professionals who understand reading to be a constructive language process with critical linguistic, cognitive, and socio-cultural dimensions.
 The major is fully accredited by the International Reading Association and fulfills course requirements for the Ohio PK-12 Reading Endorsement.

-Candidates for the Ohio Reading Endorsement must also the Praxis II: Introduction to Teaching Reading exam.
+Candidates for the Ohio Reading Endorsement must also take the Ohio Assessment for Educators (OAE) test for Reading.

 Students who complete the degree program in reading will take a minimum of 33 semester hours of work at the graduate level.
 Reading Endorsement and major programs require a minimum of 125 clock hours of substantive field experience.
 These hours are distributed across EDUC 6640, 6650, 6660, and 6670.
 Student performance in the field is formally evaluated by a college-appointed supervisor.
 Because of the sequential nature of the Reading Endorsement courses, the students should seek the advice of the Graduate Education Advisor at the beginning of the Reading Endorsement Program.